 Called Shallmar Residence, the two-storey home was renovated by the local studio for a family of five with an impressive collection of Canadian art.
 It dates back to the 1950s and is located in the city's Forest Hill neighbourhood.

-Throughout the house, cabinets are used to evoke the designs of the minimalist artist and sculptor Donald Judd, like cubed structures that will be in a retrospective at MoMA this year.
+Throughout the house, cabinets are used to evoke the designs of the minimalist artist, including cubed structures that will be in a retrospective at MoMA this year.

 "As a home for art collectors, it functions as a house disguised as a gallery," said StudioAC.
 "The millwork is designed as sculptural and textural elements to integrate as objects within the gallery."

-An island in the kitchen comprises three separate blocks, made from large format porcelain by Neolith.
+An island in the kitchen comprises four separate blocks made by surfacing brand Neolith.
 The material, which looks like concrete, is also used to clad island drawers on the opposite side.

 "The kitchen island is designed to channel a Donald Judd floor piece with precise geometrical forms resting directly on the gallery floor," StudioAC added.